rpaut03l/TS-01/AI/SD-M/AI-1-KRP-3.1/logical_agents_theory_guide.md

 (Also can't conclude there IS a pit — we just don't know yet!)
 ```

-> 💡 **Kid-Friendly:** The agent makes a list of all possible worlds.
+> 💡 **Mind-Friendly:** The agent makes a list of all possible worlds.
 Then crosses out the ones that don't match what it knows.
 If ALL remaining worlds agree on something, it's definitely true!

 ---